-Thomas (Tom) Wolf is Deputy Director with the Brennan Center’s Democracy Program.
+Thomas (Tom) Wolf is the Brennan Center’s Director of Democracy Initiatives.

 Wolf’s articles, op-eds, and commentary on the law and democracy issues have appeared in major media outlets nationwide and globally.
 He routinely speaks and lectures on law and policy at leading universities, law schools, and public policy schools.